Tierion/now-boltwall/README.md

 In addition to the credentials Boltwall needs to connect to your lightning node, there are other parameters you can pass to customize your boltwall deployment.
-Any options that are not present in a `.env` file or `now secrets` will be asked about by the CLI before deployment.
+Any options that are not present in a `.env` file or `vercel secrets` will be asked about by the CLI before deployment.
 Learn more about all available [configurations](#configurations) further below.

 The `name` parameter will determine the name of the project used for deployment and will be used